-Distributed Denial of Service (DDoS) attacks and botnet techniques are among the most devastating forms of cyber attacks used by threat actors to disrupt online services and websites.
-DDoS attacks involve overwhelming a website or network with traffic, thereby causing it to crash or become inaccessible to users.
-Botnets, on the other hand, are networks of compromised devices that are used to carry out coordinated attacks, including DDoS attacks, without the owners' knowledge.
+Distributed Denial of Service (DDoS) attacks and botnet techniques are among the most devastating cyber-attacks used by threat actors to disrupt online services and websites.
+DDoS attacks involve overwhelming a website or network with traffic, causing it to crash or become inaccessible to users.
+Botnets, conversely, are networks of compromised devices used to carry out coordinated attacks, including DDoS attacks, without the owners' knowledge.

-The prevalence of DDoS attacks and botnets is increasing day by day, with cybercriminals employing sophisticated techniques to evade detection and improve the effectiveness of their attacks.
-In this article, we will delve into the advanced network attacks used by cybercriminals to launch DDoS attacks and build botnets.
+The prevalence of DDoS attacks and botnets is increasing daily, with cybercriminals employing sophisticated techniques to evade detection and improve the effectiveness of their attacks.
+This article will delve into the advanced network attacks used by cybercriminals to launch DDoS attacks and build botnets.
 We will also explore the tools and techniques that red teams and pen testers can use to test their organization’s defenses against these attacks.

 Part 1: Advanced DDoS Attack Techniques